Navigating Maine: Your Ultimate Guide Up The Rocky Coast

 Day 1 : Maine Beaches – Old Orchard Beach

 Morning: Exploring Old Orchard Beach offers a nostalgic blend of seaside fun and classic New England charm.
 Stroll along the iconic seven-mile stretch of sandy beach, wander the bustling pier lined with shops and snack stands, or take a spin on the rides at Palace Playland, New England’s only beachfront amusement park.
-Just a short drive or bike ride from downtown, Funtown Splashtown USA delivers even more excitement with roller coasters, water slides, and family-friendly attractions.
+Just a short drive from downtown, Funtown Splashtown USA delivers even more excitement with roller coasters, water slides, and family-friendly attractions.
 Whether you’re craving sun, thrills, or a bit of both, OOB delivers a timeless, playful escape perfect for all ages

 Afternoon: Arrive for check in at the Alouette Beach Resort which is a warm welcome to the laid-back charm of Old Orchard Beach.
 Just steps from the sand, this oceanfront resort offers a mix of cozy rooms and beachfront suites, perfect for unwinding after a day of seaside adventure.
 Guests can wake up to the sound of waves, enjoy a morning walk along the shore, or explore the nearby pier and local shops.
 Conveniently, the Amtrak Downeaster station is just a short walk away, making it easy for travelers arriving from Boston or other coastal towns to settle in without hassle.
 Whether you’re here for a weekend escape or a longer stay, Alouette offers a comfortable and scenic home base by the sea.